nadakhelif/FilmSearchEngine/README.md

 The results will be displayed in a list with the film titles and their associated relevance score (for vectorial search).

-### Example Query:
-For the Boolean search type, you could enter the query:
-- `batman AND joker`

-For the Vectorial search type, you could enter a more complex query like:
-- `batman joker superhero`

 ## Installation